physrisk/website-source/articles/2013/power-spectral-density-part-2.md

 Spectral densities of the aforementioned stochastic processes
 -------------------------------------------------------------

-Bellow you should see an interactive program, which enables you to analyze spectral densities of the stochastic processes discussed above.
+Below you should see an interactive program, which enables you to analyze spectral densities of the stochastic processes discussed above.
 \\\(  \sigma \\\) slider is important at all times as it controls the standard deviation of the underlying (the time series of the other